Exploring the deep

 December 2016

-Scientific Guide, BBC Natural History Unit / OceanX expedition to the Antarctic Peninsula with human-occupied vehicles (HOVs), as part of filming for Blue Planet II.
+Scientific Guide on BBC Natural History Unit / OceanX expedition to the Antarctic Peninsula, as part of filming for Blue Planet II.
+This expedition included the first dives by Human-Occupied Vehicles to 1 km (0.62 miles) deep in the Antarctic.

 June-July 2013